jeongoks/H4School.ProjectVault/README.md

 - [ ] xUnit test on the methods used to hash.

 ### Extra requirements if there's time.
-- [ ] Save the added passwords to a file and encrypt it.
+- [x] Save the added passwords to a file and encrypt it.
 - [ ] Open a file to view the encrypted files.
+- [ ] Decrypt the encrypted file.
+- [ ] Open a file to view the now decrypted file in the console.